techmoves/mobile-porfolio/README.md

-  Prerequisites:
+  ### Prerequisites:

-In order to run this project you need to hava vscode:
+   In order to run this project you need to have vscode:

 <!--